-If by the time you get to Glencoe, you think you are remote, then take the road up to Mallaig via fort William.
-It really is a fantastic day out, with historic monuments, super landscapes and great beach walks available all along the route.
+The road up to Mallaig via Fort William is a fantastic day out.
+It includes historic monuments, beautiful landscapes and great beach walks all along the route, including Arisaig (Camasdarach Beach).
 Finish off in Mallaig where you can grab a bite to eat and a coffee in this quaint fishing port and ferry route out to the islands.

-Take the road towards Fort William and 4 miles after the Ballachulish bridge, take the Corran ferry over Loch Linnhe.
-From the other side of the water, you can then explore the Ardnamurchan peninsula – one of Scotlands natural treasures.
-Head all the way to Sanna Bay – with the right weather you could be forgiven for thinking you are in the Caribean.
-Stop at Glenmore on the way and visit The Nàdurra Visitor Centre which provides visitors with an introduction to the breathtaking variety of flora and fauna to be found in this beautiful corner of Scotland.
+Take the road towards Fort William, 4 miles after the Ballachulish bridge, take the Corran ferry over to Loch Linhe (about £8 per car).
+From the other side of the water you can explore the Ardnamurchan peninsula – one of Scotlnds national treasures.
+Head to Sanna Bay and with the right weather, you could be forgiven for thinking you are in the Carribbean.
+Stop at Glenmore on the way and visit the Nadurra Visitor Centre which provides an introduction to the breath-taking variety of flora and fauna to be found in this beautiful corner of Scotland.

-Fancy you chances of spotting the monster?
-Take the A82 up past Fort William and head towards Inverness.
-You can stop off at Fort Augustus at the Southerly end of the Loch and see the lock system on the Caledonian Canal.
-Head up the lochside towards Drumnadrochit, check out the magical Urquhart castle and have that video camera at the ready for when what lies beneath the water may show you it’s cheeky grin !!!!
+Fancy your chances of spotting the monster?
+Take the A82 north up past Fort William and head towards Inverness.
+Stop off at Fort Augustus at the Southerly end of the loch and see the lock system on the Caledonian Canal.
+Head up the Lochside towards Drumnadrochit to check out the magical Urquhart castle.
+And remember to have the video camera at the ready, you never know when Nessie will pop up and say hi!

 Mull and Iona

-Head to Oban and catch the early morning ferry over to Mull.
-You can visit the iconic Tobermory, awash with its colourfully painted harbour side houses, before driving around the circular road to some of the fantastic beaches.
-Climb a munro – Ben More – the only munro you have to get a ferry to in order to ascend.
-And if you fancy hoping on another ferry – then a quick hop over to Iona will reward you to more fantastic beaches, and the historic Iona Abbey
+From Oban or Lochaline you can catch the early morning ferry over to Mull.
+Visit the iconic Tobermory awash with colourful painted harbour-side houses, before driving around the circular road to some fantastic beaches.
+Here you can spot wildlife like Golden and Sea eagles, Otters and more.
+You can climb Ben More, the only Munro that can only be accessed by ferry.
+If you fancy hopping on another ferry, then a quick hop over to Iona will reward you to more fantastic beaches and the historic Iona Abbey.